restspace/rs-runtime/services/README.md

 |all|(ServiceFunction) => this|Configure a handler for all requests|
 |allPath|(string, ServiceFunction) => this|Configure a handler for all requests with a specific service path|
 |initializer|(ServiceContext<TAdapter>, ServiceConfig) => Promise<void>|Configure a handler to run when the service is first configured|

+### Url segmentation
+Conventionally in Restspace a handler will handle all requests whose paths begin with a specific base path.
+Path segments after the base path can be viewed as parameters to a function.
+The runtime facilitates this by passing in information about what base path was matched.
+The `Url` class manages this information through the following properties:

+- basePathElements: string array of the segments which form the base path.
+This is the base path configured for the service concatenated with any path supplied to one of the handler configuring methods listed above.
+- servicePath: the part of the path after the base path (as a string with / delimiters, and no query string attached)
+- servicePathElements: string array of the segments of the service path
+- subPathElements: this is relevant where the service manages a store with files specifying functional definitions, otherwise it is null.
+Where it is present, the service path is the path under the base path to the file, and the sub path is the path following that which can be considered as parameters to the function expressed by the file.
+It contains the sub path as an array of segments.

 ## Managing State